-During FAULT of a CDB or critical PDBs, VCS failover the entire container database from one server to another server along with the configured Pluggable databases.
+During FAULT of a CDB or critical PDBs, VCS fails over the entire container database from one server to another server along with the configured Pluggable databases.
 The PDBs, which are part of a CDB, are managed using separate PDB resources.

-Note: Oracle agent does not support IMF, health check monitoring, intentional offline, and level two monitoring of PDB type databases.
+Note: Oracle agent does not support IMF, health check monitoring and intentional offline.